MEM Curriculum Details

 Exposure

-Requirement: the Fall “Perspectives” course for all first-year MEMs.
+Requirement: The Fall Perspectives courses and Math Foundations for all first-year MEMs.

 Interdisciplinary Conversancy

-Requirement: four, half-semester courses, focused on interdisciplinary foundational knowledge.
+Requirement: four 1.5 credit courses, focused on interdisciplinary foundational knowledge, and one 3-credit Statistics course.

-For incoming students with substantial academic or professional experience in any of the four areas, waiver exams will be made available each spring and summer preceding enrollment at YSE.
-More information about Foundational Knowledge can be found here.
+For incoming students with substantial academic or professional experience in any of the five areas, waiver exams will be made available each spring and summer preceding enrollment at YSE.
+More information about the MEM Foundational Knowledge and Statistics requirements.

 Specialization Depth